On a characterisation of perfectoid fields by Iwasawa theory: Examples

-From Theorem~\ref{theorem:main}, we recover the following result due to Bondarko~\cite{Bondarko2003} for connected \(p\)\=/divisible groups over \(\Oc_K\), which is itself a generalisation of a result by Coates and Greenberg~\cite[Proposition~5.4]{CoatesGreenberg1996} for connected \(p\)\=/divisible groups arising from abelian varieties.
+Moreover, from Corollary~\ref{corollary:perfectoid-e-delta}, we recover the following result due to Bondarko~\cite{Bondarko2003} for connected \(p\)\=/divisible groups over \(\Oc_K\), which is itself a generalisation of a result by Coates and Greenberg~\cite[Proposition~5.4]{CoatesGreenberg1996} for connected \(p\)\=/divisible groups arising from abelian varieties.

 \begin{proposition}[Coates--Greenberg, Bondarko] Assume that \(G\) is connected and \(\height(G) > \dim(G)\).
 If \(\HH^1(L,G(\Oc_{\Qpbar})) = 0\), then \(\hat{L}\) is perfectoid. \end{proposition}